chucknado/zlo/docs/localizing_articles.md

 <h4 id="">Handing off Help Center categories</h4>

-**To update the database with the Help Center categories**
+**To update the database**

 1. Specify the Help Centers and categories in a JSON file.
-See the [example file](https://github.com/chucknado/zlo/blob/master/docs/_custom_content.json) for the format.
+See the [example file](https://github.com/chucknado/zlo/blob/master/docs/_custom_loader.json) for the format.

 2. Name the JSON file **_custom_loader.json** and save it to the **/localization/data** folder.